netizenorg/sxn/docs/for-jon.md

 It also means we can use GitHub as a cheap CMS, at any point we can edit the files directly on GitHub if we want to make any copy edits && then deploy the site to update. (if at some point we want to create some simple web interface CMS for ourselves i can separate these files out && keep them server-side only).

-`main.js` contains all the copy for the "about", "initiatives" && "support" section, as well as a list of the "initiatives" we want published live as well as the images to get randomly displayed on our splash/hero section (of the desktop, but we could also use this list for mobile).
+`main.json` contains all the copy for the "about", "initiatives" && "support" section, as well as a list of the "initiatives" we want published live as well as the images to get randomly displayed on our splash/hero section (of the desktop, but we could also use this list for mobile).

 `initiatives`, the initiatives folder contains one file for each case-study, all the content follows the same structure (should be fairly obvious what that is after taking a look at em).

-to access this data in the JavaScript code u can do something like this:
+assuming that u've run the `loadData()` function (which i included in the `mobile.js` file in the load function),u can access this data in the JavaScript code like this:
 ```js
 window.data.splashImages // array of all the header images